 When you discover you’re pregnant for the first time, it can be overwhelming even if you’ve been planning for it.
-When you take your pregnancy test and it turns out positive, there are a few things you should do first so you can take the whole thing one step at a time.
+When you take your pregnancy test and it turns out positive, there are a few things you should do first so you can take your whole pregnancy test one step at a time.

-You don’t have to immediately go and tell your partner if you don’t want to, unless he’s sitting nearby also waiting for the results.
-If you want, take some time and think about how you’re going to break the news.
+You don’t have to immediately go and tell your partner if you don’t want to unless he’s sitting nearby also waiting for the results.
+You can also use this time to think about how you’re going to break the news.
 If you’re married, think about when your husband proposed.
 Here are some tips to tell your husband that you are pregnant.
 And here are 21 creative ways to announce the pregnancy.
-Hopefully he didn’t just get the ring and then run to propose regardless of where you were at the time.
+Hopefully, he didn’t just get the ring and then run to propose regardless of where you were at the time.
 More likely, he thought about the perfect time and location so that it would be memorable.
 This is kind of like that moment.
 Prepare yourself and him and make the occasion special.

 Now that you’re significant other is informed about the pregnancy, sit down and discuss how you want to break the news to your families.
 Maybe you want to take them out to dinner, or maybe have dinner at your house.
 If they live far away, maybe you want to Skype instead of calling them on the phone.
 Like with your husband, you don’t have to inform your families right away.
 You can take some time and thoroughly talk about what you plan to do first